squalecwilliams/scene-it-exercise/instructions/part2.md

 ## Your Task

-If you've finished part 1, your Scene It app should be showing movies to the screen when you enter data into the search bar.
-Your task for part 2 is to implement a feature that allows users to save movies to their "watch list".
+If you've finished Part 1, your Scene It app should be showing movies to the screen when you enter data into the search bar.
+Your task for Part 2 is to implement a feature that allows users to save movies to their "watch list".

 When you're done, users will be able to press the "add" button on a selected movie, and then later click on "Go to my watchlist" to see the movies that they've saved.

-Since we're not actually using the OMDB API until part 3, for now there's a file called data.js that contains some movie data.
+Since we're not actually using the OMDB API until Part 3, for now there's a file called data.js that contains some movie data.
 The search bar will "work", but it will always show the list of movies in data.js, no matter what you enter into the search bar.

-## Let's do it!
-### Step 1 - Set up a click listener on the movies
+## Step 1 - Set up a click listener on the movies

 Now that there are movies showing up underneath the search bar, we can make them clickable.
 Just like with the to-do list app, we'll have to attach a click